 Welcome from Department Chair Caren Rotello

-We also want to hear your stories!
-Alumni, I hope you’ll #MeetMeInTobin to tell us what you’re up to, or stop by our Alumni pages to tell us your stories and share your favorite UMass memories.
-As part of the PBS family, you’re always welcome.
+Please take a moment to send us your news.
+Alumni, #MeetMeInTobin (virtually!) to tell us what you’re up to, or stop by our Alumni pages to tell us your stories and share your favorite UMass memories.
+Most importantly, please take care and stay well!

 UMass alumni share how PBS prepared them for a successful career